Patriot Bank Money Market Account Review: Options for Your Savings Needs in 2025

 Wondering what makes the Patriot Bank MMA a standout?
 Here are some of the most notable features and benefits:

-• Tiered rates, meaning the more you save the more interest you can earn
+- Patriot Bank rates for MMAs are tiered, meaning the more you save, the more interest you can earn

 There is one thing to know about this account: It comes with a $12 monthly service fee.
-You can, however, avoid this fee by meeting the minimum balance requirement of $2,000.
+However, you can avoid this fee by meeting the minimum balance requirement of $2,000.

 How to Get Started